robrons/RcppSMC-Solutions/README.md

 # RcppSMC-Solutions
-Solutions to Easy, Medium and Hard problems for rstats GSoC 2017
+Solutions to Easy, Medium and Hard test for RcppSMC project (GSoC 2017)